jaredmdobson/jaredmdobson.github.io/_drafts/2024-06-18-install-mojo-on-macos-via-homebrew.markdown

   && echo 'export MODULAR_HOME="'$HOME'/.modular"' >> ~/.zshrc \
   && echo 'export PATH="'$MOJO_PATH'/bin:$PATH"' >> ~/.zshrc \
   && source ~/.zshrc
 {% endhighlight %}

+Now you should be able to run the mojo repl
+{% highlight bash %}
+> mojo repl
+Welcome to Mojo! 🔥

+Expressions are delimited by a blank line.
+Type `:quit` to exit the REPL and `:mojo help` for further assistance.

+  1>

+{% endhighlight %}